Empower Texans

 Empower Texans was a conservative advocacy group in Texas that was active from 2006 to 2020.
-It was affiliated with Texans for Fiscal Responsibility and the Empower Texans Foundation.
+It was affiliated with Texans for Fiscal Responsibility, which was later spun off into its own organization.
 Empower Texans was based in Austin with operations in Dallas, Houston, and Midland.
 Empower Texans focused on fiscal conservatism by supporting lower taxes and spending restraint.
 It operated in Republican state-level politics in Texas, targeting candidates whom the group views as insufficiently conservative in Republican primaries.

 History

 Empower Texans was formed in 2006 by businessman Tim Dunn.
 Dunn was the group's primary financial contributor.
 Dan and Farris Wilks were also major donors to Empower Texans.
 The group was described as Tea Party-aligned.

 In 2014, Empower Texans CEO Michael Quinn Sullivan was fined by the Texas Ethics Commission after the agency alleged that he had failed to register as a lobbyist starting in 2010.
 Sullivan said his activities were best described as journalism rather than lobbying.
 He appealed the fine, but in 2021 was ordered to pay the fines by a district court judge.

+In a 2025 piece, The New York Times described the group as a force that helped Texas politics shift to the right (such as helping Lt.
+Gov. Dan Patrick in his first election campaigns) while acknowledging that their track record is mixed.

 Texans for Fiscal Responsibility

-Texans for Fiscal Responsibility (TFR), which was a project of Empower Texans, was a conservative political advocacy group based in Austin, Texas.
+Texans for Fiscal Responsibility (TFR) was a project of Empower Texans, but was later spun off into its own organization.
 The group was founded by Michael Quinn Sullivan.
 TFR was a nonprofit organization and filed as a 501(c)(4).